Calories Burned Calculator

 Hormonal Status

-Menopause is another hormonal change that can affect the number of calories burned.
-As women go through menopause, their estrogen levels decrease, which can cause a decline in muscle mass and an increase in body fat.
-This can lead to a reduction in the number of calories burned during physical activity.
+Menopause is another major hormonal milestone that affects calorie burn.
+As estrogen levels drop, women frequently experience a decline in lean muscle mass and an increase in body fat.
+This shift naturally slows down the metabolism, leading to a reduction in the number of calories burned during physical activity.

 Pre-Existing Medical Conditions